aws-samples/sagemaker-rl-procgen-ray/README.md

 ## How do I visualize the algorithm metrics while training ?
+There are several options to visualize algorithm metrics.
+A detailed blog can be found [here](https://aws.amazon.com/blogs/machine-learning/easily-monitor-and-visualize-metrics-while-training-models-on-amazon-sagemaker/).

-Option 1 (Amazon CloudWatch): Visit the [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/) metrics dashboard to monitor and visualize the metrics.
-The training jobs details page now has a direct link to the Amazon CloudWatch metrics dashboard for the metrics emitted by the training algorithm.
+Option 1 (Amazon CloudWatch): You can go to the [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/) metrics dashboard from your account to monitor and visualize the algorithm metrics as well as track the GPU and CPU usage.
+The training jobs details page has a direct link to the Amazon CloudWatch metrics dashboard for the metrics emitted by the training algorithm.

 Option 2 (Amazon SageMaker Python SDK API): You can also visualize the metrics inline in your Amazon SageMaker Jupyter notebooks using the Amazon SageMaker Python SDK APIs.
 Please, refer to the section titled *Visualize algorithm metrics for training* in `train.ipynb`.